sakshidheer/practicepython/README.md

 [Exercise 10](./exercises/ten.py): find Largest number in the array :heavy_check_mark:

-Exercise 11: Get number of permutation and computation for the given number
+Exercise 11: Get number of permutation and combination possible for the given number

 Exercise 12: Create a program that takes following student information :